brendano/mte/README.md

 The application is launched by giving it the full path to the main config file.
 For an example to adapt to your own data, start with bible/config.conf.

-Configuration paramters include:
+Required configuration parameters include:

   * `data`: the filename of the data.
 Either absolute, or relative to the config file's directory.
   * `schema`: an object that describes the types of the covariates; see below.
 Or, a filename for an external schema config.
   * `x`, `y`: which covariates should be the x- and y-axes.

+Other configuration parameters include:

   * `tokenizer`: what tokenizer to run.
 Options are
     - `StanfordTokenizer`, which is good for traditionally edited text.
+(Default.)
     - `SimpleTokenizer`, which tokenizes only on whitespace.
 If you want to run your own tokenizer, an easy way to use it is to encode your tokenization into the `text` field by putting spaces between the tokens, and then use `SimpleTokenizer`.
 On real text, this tokenizer gives poor results.
 But it is fast.
   * `nlp_file`: this is an alternative to `tokenizer`.
 It says you don't want the application to run any NLP routines, and instead read off all NLP annotations from an external file.
 It relies on the `id` document identifiers in order to merge the annotations against the text and covariates.
 I don't have documentation for the format, but it is produced by [this](https://github.com/brendano/myutil/blob/master/src/corenlp/Parse.java).
 Currently this is the only way to get part-of-speech and named entity annotations into the system.